First 'extreme' solar storm in 20 years brings spectacular auroras

 Social media lit up with people posting pictures of auroras from northern Europe and Australasia.

 "We've just woken the kids to go watch the Northern Lights in the back garden!
-Clearly visible with the naked eye," Iain Mansfield, a think tanker in Hertford, Britain told AFP.
+Clearly visible with the naked eye," Iain Mansfield in Hertford, England, told AFP.

+That sense of wonder was shared in Australia's island state of Tasmania.

-"Absolutely biblical skies in Tasmania at 4am this morning.
-I'm leaving today and knew I could not pass up this opportunity," photographer Sean O' Riordan posted on X alongside a photo.
+"Absolutely biblical skies in Tasmania at 4:00 am this morning.
+I'm leaving today and knew I could not pass up this opportunity," photographer Sean O' Riordan posted on social media platform X alongside a photo.

 Authorities notified satellite operators, airlines and the power grid to take precautionary steps for potential disruptions caused by changes to Earth's magnetic field.